 Note that departing passenger can use the SriLankan Silk Route package, available on a complimentary basis to business class passengers.
 The Silk Route premium service features fast track through immigration and customs.
 There is no courtesy limousine service from downtown to the airport; this service only operates in London, also subject to conditions.

 Once in Colombo, we transferred our excellent impressions to partners and noticed that most of them, whatever their citizenship, preferred SriLankan to Lufthansa, Air France/KLM or British Airways.
 Confirming one more time that flying a middle-sized, “boutique airline”, is a perfect choice.
-We shall indeed repeat the experience with SriLankan, covering 100 destinations in 47 countries (including codeshare flights) across Europe, the Middle East, South Asia, Southeast Asia, and the Far East.
+We shall indeed repeat the experience with SriLankan, covering 100 destinations in 47 countries (including codeshare flights) across Europe, the Middle East, South Asia, Southeast Asia (see our medium-haul inflight review Business Class Bangkok-Colombo), and the Far East.

 Our tip: if you are a frequent flyer, use your Oneworld or SriLankan FlySmiLes miles to be upgraded.
 There is also an excellent way to access this five star C class, using the “Bid Now For Business Class” program, bidding online after purchasing your ticket and standing a chance to dine, wine, entertain and sleep in style in the sky!